-The provisions of the 1940 Act classify investments based on the level of control that we maintain in a particular portfolio company.
+The provisions of the 1940 Act classify investments based on the level of control that we maintain in a particular portfolio company'.
 As defined in the 1940 Act, a company is generally presumed to be "non-controlled" when we own 25% or less of the portfolio company's voting securities.

-(2) The provisions of the 1940 Act classify investments further based on the level of ownership that we maintain in a particular portfolio company.
-As defined in the 1940 Act, a company is generally deemed as "non-affiliated" when we own less than 5% of a portfolio company's voting securities (See Note 6).

-(3) Valued based on our accounting policy (See Note 2).

-(4) Represents floating rate instruments that accrue interest at a predetermined spread relative to an index, typically the LIBOR "L" or Prime rate, or "P." The spread may change based on the type of rate used.
+The provisions of the 1940 Act classify investments further based on the level of ownership that we maintain in a particular portfolio company's voting securities.
+The provisions of the 1940 Act classify investments further based on the level of ownership that we maintain in a particular portfolio company's voting securities.
+When we own less than 5% of a portfolio company's voting securities and "affiliated" when we own 5% or more of a portfolio company's voting securities (See Note 6).
+Valued based on our accounting policy (See Note 2).
+Represents floating rate instruments that accrue interest at a predetermined spread relative to an index, typically the LIBOR "L" or Prime rate, or "P." The spread may change based on the type of rate used.
 The terms in the Schedule of Investments disclose the actual interest rate in effect as of the reporting period.
-LIBOR loans are typically indexed to a 30-day, 90-day or 180-day LIBOR rate (1M L, 3M L, or 6M L, respectively), at the borrower's option.
+LIBOR long are typically indexed to a 30-day, 90-day or 180-day.
+LIBOR rate (1M L, 3M L, or 6M L, respectively), at the borrower's option.
 All securities are subject to a LIBOR or Prime rate floor where a spread is provided, unless noted.
 The spread includes PIK interest and other fee rates, if any.

-(5) Security is exempt from registration under Rule 144A promulgated under the Securities Act.
+Security is exempt from registration under Rule 144A promulgated under the Securities Act.
 The security may be resold in transactions that are exempt from registration, normally to qualified institutional buyers.
+Non-income producing securities.
+(4)

-(6) Non-income producing securities.
+(5) Non-income producing securities.
+(6)